gaehlerm/SoftwareEngineering/README.md

 delete[] dice_rolled;
 ```

 Pointers and arrays are barely used anymore on a daily basis.
-In most cases, they are taken care off by the modern C++ data formats like vectors.
+In most cases, they are taken care off by the modern C++ data formats like vectors [chapter Levels of Abstraction].
 Vectors are a high-level object that offer about the same functionality as arrays, but it is much more user friendly as it’s almost impossible to introduce any errors.
 More details about vectors and arrays are given in the chapter on Levels of Abstraction.

 ### Smart pointers

 Smart pointers, `std::unique_ptr` and `std::shared_ptr`, are the replacement for the plain old pointers.
 Smart pointers are a higher-level implementation.
 It has things built in like reference counting and they know when to go out of scope.
-There are still some things to know like for example weak pointers, but these are mostly details that you don’t have to care about in the beginning.
+There are still some things to know like weak pointers, but these are mostly details that you don’t have to care about in the beginning.

 There are libraries that require plain old pointers as function arguments.
 This is no reason to use plain old pointers all throughout the code.
 Instead you can convert the smart pointer into a pointer using the `get()` function.